fChristenson/proxy-migration/README.md

-Having multiple services is however not for free, it takes a lot more maintenance to manage multiple services than it takes to manage one monolith but if you have a project that has grown to the size where this makes sense the trade is usualy worth it.
+Having multiple services is however not for free, it takes a lot more maintenance to manage multiple services than it takes to manage one monolith but if you have a project that has grown to the size where this makes sense the trade is usually worth it.

+Remember that it is just a matter of time before the system is so big that it is hard to have multiple teams of people working on the same code and that is when you should start to think about migrating.